 April 2024: Pfizer Releases Statement Following Increased Brain Tumor Risk

-As of October 2024, Pfizer has yet to make the promised changes to the warning label for its drug in the United States.
+As of October 2024, Pfizer had yet to make the promised changes to the warning label for products distributed in the United States.
 However, the company did update the Depo-Provera warning information for patients in Europe.

 What You Can Do